Updated January 9, 2017

 - Have tickets purchased.
 Buy online or purchase from your hotel.
 Lines at the ticket counters on site can be long.

 - Eat breakfast.
 Wake early and enjoy breakfast in your hotel or find something on your way in.
 If you are wanting to dine with characters, choose a restaurant at one of the Disneyland Resort hotels that serves breakfast.
 They open as early as 7:00am, which will allow you time to enjoy the meal and then get to the park in time to still enjoy the earlier hours without such a crowded park.
+A 10:30am reservation in the park is a good idea, too.
+That allows you to enjoy the earlier hours and then take a break when everyone selse shows up.
 (Make reservations well before!)

 - Apply sunscreen and make sure kids are prepared for their day.